krivard/codalab-worksheets-wiki/User_Building-a-Scoring-Program-for-a-Competition.md

+# Building a Scoring Program

-In the current CodaLab competition model a competition is constructed with a set of Reference Data and a Scoring Program.
-The way competitions work currently the Reference Data is compared with a participants submission and the differences in the two are scored using the Scoring Program.
+In the current CodaLab competition model a competition is constructed with a set of reference data and a scoring program.
+When a competition is run, the reference data is compared with each participant's submission, and the differences in the two are scored using the scoring program.

+## Reference and Submission Bundles

 The program.zip bundle contains the Scoring Program that compares the participants submission with the reference data (in the reference.zip bundle) to score the submission.
 In this example the reference data contains the value of pi.
 The program.zip bundle computes the absolute difference of the submitted value from the reference value.